f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--skip-content-check` (_bool_, default: `false`)

-Make attempt to read file without checking it's header.
+Select reader to read file without checking its header content, but only based on the file extension.

 ### `--list-bindings`